krzysztofpaliga/react_best_practices/README.md

 1. Keeping project wide constants in a separate file.
 2. Consistency in project structure.
    - To be further researched: State management: Context API, Zustand, Redux
-3. Well structured project, by using Components for reusable UI elements.
+3. Well structured project, by using Components for reusable and/or distinct UI elements.